Trump targets judge in Jan. 6 case, says legal team will ask for ‘recusal’

 Judge Tanya Chutkan, who is assigned to oversee the trial, denied Trump’s team a deadline extension over the handling of evidence in the case.

-One of Trump’s attorneys representing him in the case John Lauro made the Sunday morning show rounds, giving a glimpse of how the defense will approach the case.
+One of Trump’s attorneys representing him in the case, John Lauro, made the Sunday morning show rounds, giving a glimpse into how the defense will approach the case.
 Lauro argued Trump was protected by the First Amendment in his efforts to contest the election and stressed that he never directed anyone to overturn the election and instead only asked, characterizing such requests as “aspirational.”

 Trump has argued that he cannot get a fair trial by a jury in D.C. because it has a Democratic majority.
 He has floated moving the trial to West Virginia, which he easily carried in 2020 by more than 38 points.